43-Page Pediatric Dentistry WordPress Build in 120 Days — White-Label Delivery for a US Marketing Agency

 1. Custom design system, 43 pages, one build pipeline.
 The site’s 43 pages spread across page-type-specific layouts from the agency’s custom design: Homepage (1), About Us (1), Doctor Page (2 — Dr. Jessica Barzideh DMD and Dr. Sunaina Vohra DMD), Services Lander (1), Service Page (4 — emergency, restorative, preventive, and sedation dentistry), Treatments Lander (1), Treatment Page (22 individual pediatric procedures), Locations (1 + booking location), and supporting pages (first visit, insurance, membership, promotions, contact, and utility pages).
 Each page was mapped to its design specification from the sitemap row before a single line of Elementor was written.
 When the initial build revealed that the design was third-party-owned rather than the agency’s, the Templated Design Development phase migrated the site to the agency’s standard template library — a faster path than negotiating design licensing with the original owner, while keeping the remaining 43 pages on schedule.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The agency’s workbook carried an Hours Estimated value for every row.
-We implemented against that value.
-Where a row specified a higher hour allocation for the homepage and standard allocations for treatment pages, that was our budget for the row, and the aggregate came in at the agreed 85 hours for the project.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped each row in hours ourselves before the build and coded to that figure.
+Where a row carried a higher allocation for the homepage and standard allocations for treatment pages, that was our budget for the row, and the aggregate came in at the agreed 85 hours for the project.

 The January 31 shutdown deadline meant the first-phase build had to land in 10 days — that ordering also meant the custom-design licensing issue surfaced after launch rather than before it.
 The templated-design phase absorbed that discovery without resetting the budget, because the per-page hour estimates from the original workbook transferred directly to the reconciliation pass.